pydicom/pynetdicom/docs/user/association.rst

 Specifying the AE Title
 .......................
-The AE title for each SCP can be set using the *ae_title* keyword argument.
+The AE title for each SCP can be set using the *ae_title* keyword parameter.
 If no value is set then the AE title of the parent AE will be used instead:

 ::